P403n1x87/echion/README.md

 Echion relies on some assumptions to collect and sample all the running threads without holding the GIL.
 This makes Echion very similar to tools like [Austin][austin].
 However, some features, like multiprocess support, are more complicated to handle and would require the use of e.g. IPC solutions.
-Attaching to a running CPython process is also equally challenging, and this is where out-of-process tools like Austin provide a better, zero-instrumentation alternative.
+Furthermore, Echion normally requires that you install it within your environment, wheareas [Austin][austin] can be installed indepdendently.

 ## How it works